saidvandeklundert/learn/_posts/2021-11-5-calling-rust-from-python.md

     print(procedure_output.json(indent=2))
 ```

 We start of loading the library.
 After that, we define 2 classes.
-The two classes are pydantic basemodels, which enforces type hints at runtime.
+The two classes are Pydantic basemodels, which enforces type hints at runtime.
 The `ProcedureInput` is the argument to the Rust function and the `ProcedureOutput` is what we expect to get in return from the Rust function.

 After defining the classes, we instantiate an instance of `ProcedureInput`.
 Using `rust.start_procedure`, we call the Rust function.
 When calling the Rust function, the expression `procedure_input.json().encode("utf-8")` will output the fields of the class instance as a JSON string and convert that string to bytes.

 We collect the return from Rust in `ptr`.
-Next, this is converted to bytes and the `parse_raw` method will enables us to build the `ProcedureOutput` instance from these bytes.
+Next, this is converted to bytes and the `parse_raw` method will enable us to build the `ProcedureOutput` instance from these bytes.

 When we run the Python code, we get the following output: